- Continued wind/solar/BEV technology-forcing is the best possible outcome for fossil fuel interests in the 21st century.

 While green advocates celebrated solar PV’s first 100 GW year, fossil fuels quietly accounted for 70% of energy growth in 2017.
 Oil and gas both made significant gains, with even much maligned coal registering a significant uptick.
 Over the next decade or two, even a full commitment to all clean technology-forcing plans will not stop fossil fuel growth, leading to rapidly widening emissions gaps.

-No amount of technology-forcing can change the fact that fossil fuels are perfect for industrialization (simple, low up-front costs, and applicable to all sectors of the economy), or that about 75% of the world still needs to industrialize.
+No amount of technology-forcing can change the fact that fossil fuels are perfect for industrialization (simple, low up-front costs, and directly applicable to all sectors of the economy), or that most of the world still needs to industrialize.
 No amount of technology-forcing will change the fact that some OPEC nations make 500% operating profit at a moderate oil price of $60/bbl.
 And no amount of technology-forcing will change our wasteful and unhealthy consumerist culture.
-(In fact, a significant part of the appeal of companies like Tesla is the promise that consumption growth can continue uninterrupted after fossil fuels.)
+(In fact, a significant part of the appeal of companies like Tesla is the promise that exponential material consumption growth can continue uninterrupted without fossil fuels, that excessive consumption can be guilt-free.)

-Displacing unabated fossil fuel combustion will require the absolute maximum out of every one of the sustainable development pathways discussed in the previous article.
+Displacing unabated fossil fuel combustion at the rate recommended by climate science will require the absolute maximum out of every one of the sustainable development pathways discussed in the previous article.
 And this can only be done through technology-neutral policies.

 Technology-forcing is a great distraction